 Figure 2: West Elevation revised, January 27, 2021.
 Height of alley building is reduced, the third floor mass is reduced and setback from the south, east, and north elevations.
-This version shows the 5 ft front setback.

 Height has been reduced 2 feet on the east/west ridge and 1 foot on the north/south ridge.
+Proposed height is well below the maximum 32 feet in the Zone District - the south elevation is 27ft.
+6 in and the north elevation is 26ft.
+8.5 in.
 Reducing height strengthens the relationship between the landmark and the detached alley building and conforms to Guidelines 11.3, 11.4 and 11.6.